Voldemalort/token-factions/README.md

 ## Known issue

-- There is a little incompatibility with the module [Perfect vision](https://github.com/dev7355608/perfect-vision ) but we can get along with it

 - The old "BLevel" frame style not work anymore, but i'll try for the feature to make more customizable faction image, there are already may options, but i don' have time for all the others.
 FOR NOW JUST USE THE FLAT SETTING
 ## Configuration